jampress-io/cms/README.md

 ### Recommended Plugins
 JamPress is quite opinionated, for now.
 To help get you started we have included some plugins that will get you up and running quickly.

+### Tailwind support
+Tailwind support allowing you to input tailwind classes in WordPress that will be automatically applied to your components on the generated static pages.